 Don’t get stuck sharpening your pencils.
 Instead, set yourself a goal date to leave your job and become a full-time entrepreneur.

 Kelan Kline, co-owner of The Savvy Couple, shares his experience making the financial transition from a salaried job to being an entrepreneur.
 “The two biggest advantages I had going into full-time entrepreneurship was we were stable financially, we had minimal debt and we practiced living off my wife Brittany's teaching salary.
 It made the transition easy and I never had the stress of having to make money to survive, which was a huge advantage in making the right decisions at the right time.”

 Not everyone has a partner to rely on, but that’s not the only way to make it as an entrepreneur.
+You can apply for relevant grants, including our entrepreneur grant.
 You can also build up savings before making the leap.
 “It’s realistic to expect that you will need to supplement your income with your own savings or by taking on a side gig at first,” says Boulanger.
 “This will cover your expenses until you have a proof of concept and assurance that you have hit the mark with your service offering and that you have proof of demand before you start building supply.”